scloud19/SECipedia/Security(Non Ethical Hacking)/encryption/encryption_basics.md

         W = A unique website
-        Ex: How a W gets a digital certificate
+        Ex: How a W gets a digital certificate (aka X509 Certificate)
           1) The CA creates a public/private key pair In principle, this only occurs once
           2) The W creates a public/private key pair.